 - Use a good quality, WSAVA approved diet and a scheduled feeding routine (vs. free feeding), to avoid obesity. https://wsava.org/wp-content/uploads/2020/01/The-Savvy-Dog-Owner-s-Guide-to-Nutrition-on-the-Internet.pdf

 - Make sure your Cairn gets adequate exercise to avoid obesity and maintain good physical conditioning.

 - Establish a regular tooth brushing / oral hygiene program – dental disease is common in older dogs and can contribute to bad breath, poor appetite and overall poor health (increased risk for heart, liver and kidney disease).

-- Have regular health maintenance veterinary checks and use appropriate parasite prevention as recommended by veterinarian and appropriate to your area.
+- Have regular health maintenance veterinary checks and use parasite prevention appropriate to your area as recommended by veterinarian .

 - If your pet engages in vigorous physical activity such as prolonged hiking or very physically demanding performance sports be sure to mention this to your vet so he / she can pay close attention to the musculoskeletal exam.
 Learn how to keep your dog in top physical conditioning and use proper warm up and cool down techniques.

 Be sure to inform your breeder if your Cairn does develop any serious health condition.
 A good breeder will want to be informed of any serious health issues as this knowledge is important for future breeding decisions.